hawkticehurst/musician-meetup/README.md

 ## Project Description

-Our target audience is people who want to play music in a group.
-We want to build a platform in which people can find others to form music ensembles and enjoy playing music together.
+Our target audience is people who want to play music together.
+We want to build a platform that allows people to create music meetup events and facilitates musicians being able to enjoy playing music together.

-It can be hard for people playing an instrument to find people playing similar instruments, or an ensemble/band may be looking for a certain player to join their group (Ex: Jazz band needs a bass player).
+It can be hard for people playing an instrument to find people playing similar instruments or a group/band that may be looking for a player to join their group (i.e. a Jazz band needs a bass player).
 This platform will allow people to post public meetup events and message other players.
 This platform will also allow users to learn from other players nearby.

 As developers, we are intrigued by the challenge that live-messaging with web sockets presents.
 We are also interested to see if we can create a seamless transition for users from chatting to creating meetups.